LucasNasc/LucasNasc/README.md

 <p align="center">
  <h3 align=justify> As a software engineer with a strong foundation in backend development, I specialize in creating robust and scalable solutions with Java and Node.js.
 My core expertise lies in designing and implementing authentication and authorization processes, particularly in banking systems and other security-critical applications. </h3>
 <h3>
-Currently, I am expanding my skill set by learning Gleam language and Flutter, alongside advancing my knowledge of AWS cloud services, serverless architectures, and modern infrastructure patterns.
+Currently, I am expanding my skill set by learning RUST language and Flutter, alongside advancing my knowledge of AWS cloud services, serverless architectures, and modern infrastructure patterns.
 I am always eager to share knowledge, collaborate, and explore innovative solutions.
 Feel free to reach out!
  </h3>
 </p>